Axel2293/Discrete-Math-Toolkit/README.md

 ## Successions (sum and product)
 General term, sum and product calculator
-This calculator uses recursivity to calculate every element of the general term The uper limit is n and the starting point or limit is k
+This calculator uses recursivity to calculate every element of the general term The uper limit is n and the starting point or limit is k.

+Available operations:
+1. Sum
+2. Product
+3. Succession (General Terms)